pachyderm/docs/content/2.3.x/concepts/pipeline-concepts/job.md

 seriesPart:
 ---

-!!!
-Attention
+{{% notice warning %}}
 Note that Pachyderm uses two different scopes when referring to a `job`.

 - A "global" scope tracking down your entire provenance chain.
 Refer to [GlobalID](../../advanced-concepts/globalID) for more details.
 - And a "local" scope in which a job (also referred to as sub job) is an execution of one particular pipeline.

 The following page details the latter.
+{{% /notice %}}

 ## Definition